kastenhq/veeam-vbr-sdk-go/client/docs/RepositoryImportSpecCollection.md

 `func (o *RepositoryImportSpecCollection) HasNfsRepositories() bool`

 HasNfsRepositories returns a boolean if a field has been set.

+### GetAzureBlobStorages

+`func (o *RepositoryImportSpecCollection) GetAzureBlobStorages() []AzureBlobStorageImportSpec`

+GetAzureBlobStorages returns the AzureBlobStorages field if non-nil, zero value otherwise.

+### GetAzureBlobStoragesOk

+`func (o *RepositoryImportSpecCollection) GetAzureBlobStoragesOk() (*[]AzureBlobStorageImportSpec, bool)`

+GetAzureBlobStoragesOk returns a tuple with the AzureBlobStorages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAzureBlobStorages

+`func (o *RepositoryImportSpecCollection) SetAzureBlobStorages(v []AzureBlobStorageImportSpec)`

+SetAzureBlobStorages sets AzureBlobStorages field to given value.

+### HasAzureBlobStorages

+`func (o *RepositoryImportSpecCollection) HasAzureBlobStorages() bool`

+HasAzureBlobStorages returns a boolean if a field has been set.

+### GetAzureDataBoxStorages

+`func (o *RepositoryImportSpecCollection) GetAzureDataBoxStorages() []AzureDataBoxStorageImportSpec`

+GetAzureDataBoxStorages returns the AzureDataBoxStorages field if non-nil, zero value otherwise.

+### GetAzureDataBoxStoragesOk

+`func (o *RepositoryImportSpecCollection) GetAzureDataBoxStoragesOk() (*[]AzureDataBoxStorageImportSpec, bool)`

+GetAzureDataBoxStoragesOk returns a tuple with the AzureDataBoxStorages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAzureDataBoxStorages

+`func (o *RepositoryImportSpecCollection) SetAzureDataBoxStorages(v []AzureDataBoxStorageImportSpec)`

+SetAzureDataBoxStorages sets AzureDataBoxStorages field to given value.

+### HasAzureDataBoxStorages

+`func (o *RepositoryImportSpecCollection) HasAzureDataBoxStorages() bool`

+HasAzureDataBoxStorages returns a boolean if a field has been set.

+### GetAmazonS3Storages

+`func (o *RepositoryImportSpecCollection) GetAmazonS3Storages() []AmazonS3StorageImportSpec`

+GetAmazonS3Storages returns the AmazonS3Storages field if non-nil, zero value otherwise.

+### GetAmazonS3StoragesOk

+`func (o *RepositoryImportSpecCollection) GetAmazonS3StoragesOk() (*[]AmazonS3StorageImportSpec, bool)`

+GetAmazonS3StoragesOk returns a tuple with the AmazonS3Storages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAmazonS3Storages

+`func (o *RepositoryImportSpecCollection) SetAmazonS3Storages(v []AmazonS3StorageImportSpec)`

+SetAmazonS3Storages sets AmazonS3Storages field to given value.

+### HasAmazonS3Storages

+`func (o *RepositoryImportSpecCollection) HasAmazonS3Storages() bool`

+HasAmazonS3Storages returns a boolean if a field has been set.

+### GetAmazonSnowballEdgeStorages

+`func (o *RepositoryImportSpecCollection) GetAmazonSnowballEdgeStorages() []AmazonSnowballEdgeStorageImportSpec`

+GetAmazonSnowballEdgeStorages returns the AmazonSnowballEdgeStorages field if non-nil, zero value otherwise.

+### GetAmazonSnowballEdgeStoragesOk

+`func (o *RepositoryImportSpecCollection) GetAmazonSnowballEdgeStoragesOk() (*[]AmazonSnowballEdgeStorageImportSpec, bool)`

+GetAmazonSnowballEdgeStoragesOk returns a tuple with the AmazonSnowballEdgeStorages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAmazonSnowballEdgeStorages

+`func (o *RepositoryImportSpecCollection) SetAmazonSnowballEdgeStorages(v []AmazonSnowballEdgeStorageImportSpec)`

+SetAmazonSnowballEdgeStorages sets AmazonSnowballEdgeStorages field to given value.

+### HasAmazonSnowballEdgeStorages

+`func (o *RepositoryImportSpecCollection) HasAmazonSnowballEdgeStorages() bool`

+HasAmazonSnowballEdgeStorages returns a boolean if a field has been set.

+### GetS3CompatibleStorages

+`func (o *RepositoryImportSpecCollection) GetS3CompatibleStorages() []S3CompatibleStorageImportSpec`

+GetS3CompatibleStorages returns the S3CompatibleStorages field if non-nil, zero value otherwise.

+### GetS3CompatibleStoragesOk

+`func (o *RepositoryImportSpecCollection) GetS3CompatibleStoragesOk() (*[]S3CompatibleStorageImportSpec, bool)`

+GetS3CompatibleStoragesOk returns a tuple with the S3CompatibleStorages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetS3CompatibleStorages

+`func (o *RepositoryImportSpecCollection) SetS3CompatibleStorages(v []S3CompatibleStorageImportSpec)`

+SetS3CompatibleStorages sets S3CompatibleStorages field to given value.

+### HasS3CompatibleStorages

+`func (o *RepositoryImportSpecCollection) HasS3CompatibleStorages() bool`

+HasS3CompatibleStorages returns a boolean if a field has been set.

+### GetGoogleCloudStorages

+`func (o *RepositoryImportSpecCollection) GetGoogleCloudStorages() []GoogleCloudStorageImportSpec`

+GetGoogleCloudStorages returns the GoogleCloudStorages field if non-nil, zero value otherwise.

+### GetGoogleCloudStoragesOk

+`func (o *RepositoryImportSpecCollection) GetGoogleCloudStoragesOk() (*[]GoogleCloudStorageImportSpec, bool)`

+GetGoogleCloudStoragesOk returns a tuple with the GoogleCloudStorages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGoogleCloudStorages

+`func (o *RepositoryImportSpecCollection) SetGoogleCloudStorages(v []GoogleCloudStorageImportSpec)`

+SetGoogleCloudStorages sets GoogleCloudStorages field to given value.

+### HasGoogleCloudStorages

+`func (o *RepositoryImportSpecCollection) HasGoogleCloudStorages() bool`

+HasGoogleCloudStorages returns a boolean if a field has been set.

+### GetIBMCloudStorages

+`func (o *RepositoryImportSpecCollection) GetIBMCloudStorages() []IBMCloudStorageImportSpec`

+GetIBMCloudStorages returns the IBMCloudStorages field if non-nil, zero value otherwise.

+### GetIBMCloudStoragesOk

+`func (o *RepositoryImportSpecCollection) GetIBMCloudStoragesOk() (*[]IBMCloudStorageImportSpec, bool)`

+GetIBMCloudStoragesOk returns a tuple with the IBMCloudStorages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIBMCloudStorages

+`func (o *RepositoryImportSpecCollection) SetIBMCloudStorages(v []IBMCloudStorageImportSpec)`

+SetIBMCloudStorages sets IBMCloudStorages field to given value.

+### HasIBMCloudStorages

+`func (o *RepositoryImportSpecCollection) HasIBMCloudStorages() bool`

+HasIBMCloudStorages returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)